 Chimney stacks

 Repair category 2

-Notes Open pointing and vegetation growth noted to the chimney stack.
+Notes Cracking is noted to the render finish of the chimney stack.
 This can be cut back and repaired by a building contractor.
-Chimney stacks are frequently troublesome and often the source of water ingress/dampness.
+Chimney stacks are frequently troublesome and often a source of water ingress/dampness.
 Ongoing monitoring and maintenance can be anticipated.

 Roofing including roof space

 Repair category 2

 Notes The roof covering appears to be original to the construction of the property.
-General age related wear and tear is noted to roof surfaces.
+There are some slipped and chipped roof slates.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.